saphalr/saphalr/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Python and GitHub
-- 👯 I’m looking to collaborate on some Python projects
-- 📖 First year Computer engineering student at Pulchowk Campus
+- 📖 Computer engineering student at Pulchowk Campus